mkazin/SubnauticaMap/README.md

 Use your compass and depth gauge to create plot points on a blank map.

-For a fancier alternative with spoilers, check out https://subnauticamap.io
+For a fancier alternative with spoilers, check out https://subnauticamap.io .
+Self-hosting this project provides the premium feature there (though perhaps not as well?
+I haven't tried).

 # Why did I build this?
 This is a work-in-progress learning project which came to mind at just the right time to serve many purposes: